 Reviews for Movies like Causeway (2022)

 Perhaps the best part of Causeway is that it is an unobtrusive star vehicle that lets its two leading performers make choices and show what they are capable of with solid material and chemistry.
-I’ve been a fan of Brian Tyree Henry’s for quite some time (he’s the standout role in numerous mediocre titles such as Eternals, Child’s Play, and even Bullet Train from earlier in 2022), but he’s never given a performance as multi-dimensional and humanistic as he does in Causeway.
+I’ve been a fan of Brian Tyree Henry’s for quite some time (Bullet Train, Eternals, Across the Spider-Verse), but he’s never given a performance as multi-dimensional and humanistic as he does in Causeway.
 It’s a fantastic two-hander that could have been an hour longer and I would have had no complaints.

 As we begin to wrap up the year and look back at some of the best films the industry has offered over the last 365 days, I often think about Causeway – not because it necessarily stands toe-to-toe with the juggernauts leading the charge for best picture, but because I felt there wasn’t nearly enough attention given to it even immediately after it’s Apple TV+ release.
 Maybe this is because it’s an extremely subdued and understated film, or maybe it’s as simple as not enough people subscribe to Apple TV+ and watch their film offerings (which is a shame, Apple TV+ has built a remarkable library over the last few years).